 3. Do remember your why.

-Put up posters, reminders on the fridge, a note on your desk—anything to remind yourself that the learning curve is worth it.
-When I was paying off debt, I frequently (as in a couple times a week) would pull it out of my frequently-written-in-journal just to review my plan, how far I’d come and get my eye again on the prize of being debt-free.
-It sure wasn’t fancy—just a folded sheet of 8.5×11 paper—but the content, scribbles and all, was powerful for me.
+When I was paying off debt, I frequently—as in a couple times a week—would pull out of my journal to just to review my handwritten plan, how far I’d come and get my eye again on the prize of being debt-free.

 4. Don’t blame the budget.